 In 2004, David completed a 16-month assignment as the Money Laundering/Asset Forfeiture Coordinator for the Department of Justice, acting as the national representative and legal advisor for the 94 United States Attorney’s offices across the country.
 As part of an inter-agency task force, he worked to improve policy and inter-agency coordination and communication on money laundering and asset forfeiture issues following the attacks of September 11.
 From this role, David earned a reputation as a respected instructor.
 He was regularly invited to train agents at several federal agencies, including the US Departments of State and Treasury, the FBI, and the IRS on the investigation and prosecution of financial crimes and has also lectured at the International Law Enforcement Academy training federal judges, prosecutors, and international law enforcement officials.

 David holds an LLM in taxation and led the investigations and prosecutions of many criminal tax cases, involving tax evasion and fraud.
 He also handled the enforcement of IRS administrative summonses and writs of entry and health care fraud matters.
 This technical tax background combined with his knowledge of civil and criminal procedures gives David a unique understanding of tax disputes and allows him to skillfully and effectively help clients navigate tax-related controversies and investigations.

-David regularly teaches graduate level courses on money laundering and criminal tax investigations at the University of New Haven.
-He has served as an adjunct professor at Yale Law School and Western Connecticut State University.
-He has also been an instructor at numerous federal agencies including the US Secret Service, ATF, DEA, and state and local law enforcement organizations.
+David serves as an adjunct professor at Yale Law School teaching trial advocacy.
+He also regularly teaches graduate level courses on money laundering and criminal tax investigations at the University of New Haven and Western Connecticut State University.
+He has also been an instructor at numerous federal agencies including the US Secret Service, FBI, DEA, ATF, the US Marshals Service, and state and local law enforcement organizations.